Volume 5, Issue 2 (2025) jpt 2025, 5(2): 191-206 | Back to browse issues page

 Send citation to:

-yaghoubpoor H, monfared M, alahedashti A. Analysis and comparative study of alteration and motion in the philosophy of Avicenna and later Wittgenstein. jpt 2025; 5 (2) :1001-1026
+Yaghoubpoor H, Monfared M, Alahbedashti A. Alteration and Motion in the Philosophy of Avicenna and Later Wittgenstein; A Comparative Study. jpt 2025; 5 (2) :191-206

 URL: http://jpt.modares.ac.ir/article-34-80453-en.html

-2- Department of Philosophy and Theology, University of Qom
+2- Department of Philosophy and Theology, Faculty of Theology and Islamic Studies, University of Qom, Qom, Iran

-According to the understanding of the present study, the comparative analysis and study of alteration and motion in the philosophy of Avicenna and the later Wittgenstein can be considered the point of connection and link between nature and metaphysics.
-Avicenna and Wittgenstein considered the finality of alteration and motion, and both of them reached their conclusions through logical and rational reasoning that alteration and motion are the first perfection or the means and ability of nature to transfer and reach consciousness or the second perfection and pure actuality in the form of life.
-This research, while examining the views of Avicenna and the later Wittgenstein on the issue of alteration and motion, Symmetry and logical analogies And also the difference in the views of these two philosophies regarding the perception and image that both philosophers had from this perspective, Analyzed and examined in a comparative manner to clarify their co-narrative on the issue of alteration and motion.
+According to the understanding of the present study, the comparative analysis and examination of alteration and motion in the philosophy of Avicenna and later Wittgenstein can be considered a point of connection and link between nature and metaphysics.
+This research, while examining the views of Avicenna and the later Wittgenstein on the issue of alteration and motion, Symmetry and logical analogies And also the difference in the views of these two philosophies regarding the perception and image that both philosophers had from this perspective, Analyzed and examined comparatively to clarify their co-narrative on the issue of alteration and motion.
 Just as Avicenna considered alteration and motion as a process on the path to actualization of something -Which has had potential until now- to achieve evolution, Wittgenstein seeks to alteration and motion to lead "non-identicals" towards "Identicals" up to in this process (It means transferring meaning) Most logical understanding, And as a result, awareness is gained.

 Article Type: Original Research | Subject: Epistemology (Analytical)